Updated on March 4th, 2025 by Felix Martinez

 Emerson Electric was founded in Missouri in 1890.
 Since then, it has evolved from a regional manufacturer of electric motors and fans into a technology and engineering company, providing solutions to industrial, commercial and individual customers.

-It is a global leader with a presence in more than 150 countries It offers industrial equipment and software to the oil and gas industry, refining, power generation as well as other industries.
+It is a global leader with a presence in more than 150 countries.
+It offers industrial equipment and software to the oil and gas industry, refining, power generation, and other industries.

 Source: Investor Presentation